 Filling out the form and uploading your documentation will be the initial steps toward completing the disability services registration process.

-Please be advised that all disability-related housing requests for the 2023-2024 academic year are due by the end of the day on Friday, February 3rd.
+Please be advised that all disability-related housing requests for incoming freshmen are due by the end of the day on Friday, June 9th.

 For questions email: email@example.com.